Tenancy agreements: A 5-minute guide for landlords

 You may wish to add additional terms to a pre-existing agreement.
 To do this, you’ll need an addendum agreement.
 You use this along with the original contract.
 For instance, some landlords may add rules such as ‘no pets allowed’ into the contract.

-Tenancy Agreements: Important things to remember
+Tenancy Agreements: Things to remember

 Download free tenancy agreements